 Ever noticed a pinkish tinge to your expressed breast milk – or spotted blood in bub’s spit-up after a feed?
 Turns out, finding blood in your breast milk happens more often than you think.

-I was checking my milk stash in the freezer and saw bits of red in my frozen expressed breastmilk.
+I was checking my milk stash in the freezer and saw bits of red in my frozen expressed breast milk.
 It’s just on the bottom of the bag, the rest seems normal.
 Could it be blood?
-My son had a tongue tie at the time that made breastfeeding painful.
+My son had a tongue tie at the time which made breastfeeding painful.
 Should I just chuck it?

 1. ‘Rusty pipe syndrome’

 There are a number of reasons why you may see blood in your expressed breast milk.
 In the early days after birth regardless of whether you hand express or breastfeed, you may notice blood in the colostrum or milk you express or in your baby’s ‘spit ups.’
 This is generally a sign of ‘rusty pipe syndrome.’ which occurs from increased blood flow to your breasts as ductal and breast tissue grows and develops quickly as your milk comes in.